 This tool lets you take screenshots more efficiently than the manual way using keyboard, but it still has an obvious drawback – it does not allow users to select the area of the screenshot and have to crop unwanted parts each time.
 Due to this shortage, people may still prefer a more flexible and customizable program like the first one as described.
 Also, if you're using Evernote on your computer for making notes, the last one in the evaluation list may suit your needs.

-5. The simple way – Use Skitch to take a screenshot
+IV.
+Alternative Way – Use Skitch to take a screenshot

 The skitch program allows users to pass across their points using shapes, annotations and sketches.
 They consist of fewer words but transform the ideas into reality within the shortest time possible.